groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-03-21-rendering-archive-documents/index.md

 url: /2019/03/21/rendering-archive-documents/
 author: 'Muhammad Umar'
 summary: ''
-tags: ['Rendering Archive']
+tags: ['Rendering Archive', 'GroupDocs.Viewer for .NET', 'GroupDocs.Viewer for Java']
-categories: ['GroupDocs.Viewer for .NET', 'GroupDocs.Viewer for Java', 'GroupDocs.Viewer Product Family']
+categories: ['GroupDocs.Viewer Product Family']
 ---

 The Compressed files (e.g .ZIP or TAR) use file compression in order to save the disk space.
 Also, the compressed archive formats can be used to compress multiple files into a single archive.
 This post demonstrates the usage of the GroupDocs.Viewer API to render the list of files or folders from an archive file.